divisionind/BackpacksRemastered/README.md

 Also, the i18nExtractor plugin is currently licensed as "All rights reserved" to Division Industries LLC.
 You may not copy or modify any code from it.
 However, there is an API for creating custom translators (which you are free to do).

+### Steps
+1. Find the section of the build file that looks like `langs('es', 'it', 'fr')` (If you are familiar with gradle, it should be under the internationalize task).
+2. Add your desired [valid Google translate language code](https://cloud.google.com/translate/docs/languages) to the list.
+3. Build the plugin.
+4. You should now be able to use this same language code in the [config.yml](https://github.com/divisionind/BackpacksRemastered/blob/master/src/main/resources/config.yml) of Backpacks. (minus any -X extensions, e.g. "zh-CH" would be "zh")

+##### Notes
+* Translations are cached in the `.i18nExtractor` directory, delete the cache file corresponding to your desired language to grab the latest translations of that language from google.
+* See above notes about 429 errors.